 We really like what neuTrain are doing: they’re a voluntarily run, not for profit website where L&D professionals share classroom based training materials.
 There is no log in process to view all the slides and trainers notes you’ll need, to deliver your own classroom based training courses.
 Materials can be reviewed so you can see what others have thought of the content.

-Perry Timms is a friend and former member of the CLC as well as a Non Executive Director for GiveBackUK.
+Perry Timms is a friend and former member of the CLC as well as an Ambassador for GiveBackUK.
 Perry has a range of experiences in learning and organisation development and lately has been in demand to help teams make the most of Social Media for learning, innovation and engagement across a range of organisations.
 He advises the CIPD on Social Media and helps organisations look to the future around work, technology and people.

 The Technology Trust (formerly Charity Technology Trust) and the tt-exchange are well known supporters of the use of technology in the third sector, so it’s no surprise that we are Friends!
 It’s through the tt-exchange that we’ve been able to offer a free flip camera to every one of our members, for a unique collaborative video learning project.